True Confession: Ideas for recovering a true spirit of confession in worship

 —Alvin J. Vander Griend, Houses of Prayer: Ministry Manual (Mission 21 HOPE, 1997), p.
 38

-Arlo D. Duba is professor of worship (emeritus) and former dean of the theological faculty, University of Dubuque Theological Seminary, Dubuque, Iowa.
+Arlo D. Duba (1929-2023) was professor of worship and dean of the University of Dubuque Theological Seminary.
+Duba's contributions to thoughtful, rich, and Biblically rooted worship practices continue to bless the church.